LSSTDESC/gwStreetlights/CBCCats/README.md

 # Creating CBC host catalogs

 Here we have the code for simulating CBC host catalogs.
+It follows the following five steps:

 -  `SkySim_hosts_prob.py` is used to simulate a host catalog over the whole sky using the small SkySim5000 catalog (~50 deg^2)
     -  This used a model described in [this paper](https://arxiv.org/abs/2405.07904)